eea/copernicus-insitu-db/docs/guide.rst

 A loading animation will be displayed until the pivot table loads.
 The available columns are displayed on the top of this table or on the left side, depending on the report.

-Those columns can then be dragged under the "Count" dropdown.
+Those columns can then be dragged under the area surrounded by a blue border in the Figure below.
 The columns will appear in the preview section in the order they were introduced.
 They can be rearanged to fit the user's need.
 The data displayed in each column is arranged in alphabetical order.
 The preview shows the user how the exported PDF/Excel file will look like.
-The pivot table can be exported in HTML, PDF or Excel format. (*Figure 15* and *Figure 16*) .
+The pivot table can be exported in HTML, PDF or Excel format. (*Figure 17* and *Figure 18*) .

 ..  figure:: screenshots/report_pivot1.png
     :width: 600px